 Here's an example of where the episode summary shows up in a few apps:

-Your show notes should contain your episode summary, in addition to other information that you'd like to include about the episode or your show.
+Your episode notes should contain your episode summary and other information that you'd like to include about the episode or your show.

-Detailed show notes can add a lot of value to a podcast episode, so it's worth investing some time into your episode's show notes.
+Detailed episodes notes can add a lot of value to a podcast episode, so it's worth investing some time into them.

 I recommend including:

-You can add special formatting (hyperlinks, bold and italic text, and lists) to your show notes using Markdown or the built-in text editor in Simplecast.
+You can add special formatting (hyperlinks, bold and italic text, and lists) to your episode notes using the built-in text editor in Simplecast.
 Highlight the text you'd like to format, then click the appropriate icon in the bar that runs across the top of the text editor.